-(b) there is new information that could not be provided earlier and this significantly affects the outcome take your case to the Office of the Independent Adjudicator (OIA) (Appendix H).
+(b) there is new information that could not be provided earlier and this significantly affects the outcome

 The request for review needs to be submitted to the Student Appeals and Complaints Office (studentappealsandcomplaints@northumbria.ac.uk) within 10 working days of being sent your Stage 2 decision.
 A judgment on the request will be taken in accordance with the procedure described in Appendix G, and normally within 20 working days.